fatihtepekoy/apiautomation/README.md

 api url       : https://api.restful-api.dev
 documentation : https://restful-api.dev/

+This api is totally free, you can just run the tests methods and see the test results.
+Thats all.

 The project also has a static method for getting token.(oauth2).
 It is commented out now.
 First comment in the code part and need to enter your cridentials to properties file.
 It has also a generic datatable configration class, so that you easly can read cucumber datatables.